BRP Miguel Malvar (PS-19): Philippine Navy

 After she was cleaned, repaired and made ready for service, she was formally acquired by the Philippine Navy on 5 April 1976, and was commissioned together with other ex-RVN ships on 7 February 1977.
 She underwent extensive overhaul and refitting of armaments, and was commissioned into the Philippine Navy as RPS Miguel Malvar (PS-19).

 She initially served the Philippine Navy as RPS Miguel Malvar (PS-19) until she was renamed to BRP Miguel Malvar effective 23 June 1980.
 Between 1990 and 1992 the Miguel Malvar underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.
 She was assigned with the Patrol Force of the Philippine Fleet, and is considered as one of the most decorated ship of the Navy.

-On August 2011, the Miguel Malvar conducted rescue operations on a distressed vessel in the province of Tawi-Tawi.
+In August 2011, the Miguel Malvar conducted rescue operations on a distressed vessel in the province of Tawi-Tawi.
 She rescued around 60 passengers from the wooden-hulled vessel M/L Virginia and towed the said ship to a pier in Bongao, Tawi-Tawi.